Differential Operators and Unifying Relations for 1-loop Feynman Integrands from Berends-Giele Currents

-In this section, we review some of the elegant unifying relations which reveals some intrinsic connections between theories looking like different formally.
-In particular, we focus on a specific unifying relation which can be viewed as a simplify corollary from unifying relation between YM and YMS.
-In such corollary, the scalar is minimally coupled to gluons.
-And we introduce an off-shell method to proof the unifying relation between pure YM and scalars minimally coupled to gluons.
-In this section, all of our discussion is in the Minkowski spacetime.
+In this section, we will revisit some elegant unifying relations that unveil intrinsic connections between seemingly different theories.
+Specifically, we will concentrate on a particular unifying relation, which can be seen as a simplified consequence of the unifying relation between YM and YMS theories, where the scalar is minimally coupled to gluons.
+Additionally, we will present an off-shell approach to establish the unifying relation between pure YM and scalars minimally coupled to gluons.
+It is important to note that all discussions in this section will take place in Minkowski spacetime.